cpu/vexation/README.md

 resolve required Windows API function addresses with `GetProcAddress`.

-"apifind2" reduces some duplication by providing assembly macros for defining requiring API variables, describing the API functions/arguments, finding the API function address, and finally invoking the API function.
+"apifind2" reduces some duplication by providing assembly macros for defining required API variables, describing the API functions/arguments, finding the API function addresses, and finally invoking the API functions.
 Start by reading "apifind" and then compare with "apifind2".

 ## apisafejector